polljii/onesuite/README.md

 # OneSuite
-### Customized Enterprise Application for MSME Operations
+### Tailored Enterprise Application for MSME Operations
+> OneSuite is a comprehensive business platform designed to simplify and centralize operations for micro, small, and medium enterprises.
+From employee management to door access, timekeeping, and accommodation tracking, OneSuite brings everything together in one powerful desktop application.

+✨ <b>Key Highlights<br/>
+  •	🎨 <b>Intuitive UI</b> – clean, color-coded, and admin-friendly for effortless navigation<br/>
+  •	🔐 <b>Centralized Control</b> – manage multiple operational modules from a single hub<br/>
+  •	⚡ <b>Efficiency First</b> – streamline day-to-day building operations with ease<br/>
+  •	🏗️ <b>Enterprise-Grade Architecture</b> – engineered for reliability, scalability, and business growth<br/>

-> A business application that provides centralized control over various operational modules including Employee, Door Access, Timekeeping, and Accommodation.
-Built for desktop, the UI is clean, color-coded, and admin-oriented, streamlining building operations effectively.
-Led the architecture, engineering, and operations of all public-facing and customer-facing products, ensuring reliability, scalability, and alignment with business goals.
+As the architect and engineering lead, I oversaw the design, development, and operations of all public-facing and customer-facing products—ensuring that OneSuite not only runs smoothly but also aligns with long-term business goals.

 ![License](https://img.shields.io/badge/license-Apache--2.0-red.svg)
 ![.NET](https://img.shields.io/badge/.NET-8.0-8A2BE2)